Understanding pain below the kneecap

 An imbalance between the muscles of the knee can increase stress on the patellar tendon.

-A weak quadriceps Poor coordination can contribute to the onset of pain.
+A weak or poorly coordinated quadriceps can contribute to the onset of pain.

 - Alignment disorders